GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 -> Then add your signature group, signature URLs.

-### This scans only running processes against a set of yara rules.
+### This scans only running processes against a set of Yara rules.

 ![](images/backgrounds/pop skullture gothmas 2021 - desktop.jpg)